tydevdev/ClearSay/README.md

 python app.py
 ```

-A dark-themed window will appear with a button to trigger the dummy transcription model.
+The app opens in dark mode with a modern look.
+Use the **Light Mode** button to
+switch between light and dark themes while running.